tongrhj/kuasimi/src/posts/citibank.md

 ## Instructions

-- If choosing by mail, fill in [this form](https://www.citibank.com.sg/global_docs/pdf/CB_GPP_Brochure_190617.pdf) ("Safeguarding your privacy") and mail it to `Citibank Singapore LtdATTN: CUSTOMER CORRESPONDENCE SERVICES UNIT Robinson Road P.O.
+- If choosing by mail, fill in [this form](https://www.citibank.com.sg/global_docs/pdf/CB_GPP_Brochure_190617.pdf) ("Safeguarding your privacy") and mail it to `Citibank Singapore Ltd ATTN: CUSTOMER CORRESPONDENCE SERVICES UNIT Robinson Road P.O.
 Box 330Singapore 900630`

-# Opt-out of Data Being Sold to Third-party Partners
+# Opt-out of Data Being Sold to Third-parties

 ## Methods